ivan-korobkov/pdef/docs/http-rpc.md

     If the method is @post:
         Assert that HTTP request method is POST.
         Otherwise return HTTP 405, 'HTTP method not allowed, POST required'.

-    Create an empty list for method arguments.
-    For each method argument:
-        If the argument is @post:
+    If the method is an interface method:
-            Get its value from the request post data.
-        Else if the argument is @query:
-            Get its value from the request query string.
-        Else:
-            If the remaining path segments are empty:
+        If the remaining path segments count is less than the arguments count:
             Return HTTP 400, 'Wrong number of method arguments'.
-            Pop (remove and return) the next value from the remaining segments.
+        Pop the arguments from the request path segments.

-        If the value is not present:
+    Else if the method is @post:
-            Add null to the arguments list.
+        Get the arguments from the request POST body, set absent arguments to null.
     Else:
+        Get the arguments from the request query string, set absent arguments to null.

-            Url-decode the value.
+    Url-decode the arguments and parse them from JSON strings.

-            If the expected argument type is a string, an enum or a date type, and the value does not start and end with quotes ("), enclose it in quotes to get a valid JSON string.
+    If the argument type is a string, an enum or a date type, and a JSON string does not start and end with quotes ("), enclose it in quotes to get a valid JSON string.

-            Parse the value as a JSON string and add it to the arguments list.

     Create a new invocation of the method with the parsed argument values.
     Add it to the invocation chain.